 I myself am not the biggest Sanders fan and I am not excited for the divisiveness a Bernie-Trump election would cause, but I recognize that the DNC needs to wake up and commit to actually representing the electorate.
 It is what has to be done to win.
 The last thing the Democratic party needs is another 1968 happening, instantly derailing the hypothetical Biden campaign.

 Ultimately, who knows?
 I’m writing this before Super Tuesday, and by then, maybe this entire worry will be behind us and a surging Tulsi Gabbard will blaze her path to the nomination.

-Logan Graham ’23 is from Warrenville, Ill.
-His major is undecided.
+Lila Graham ’23 is from Warrenville, Ill.
+Her major is undecided.